AI Defense Startups in 2026: The $100B+ Contract Market Explained

 Palantir ($2.8B Revenue, $250B+ Market Cap)

 Palantir is the godfather of defense AI.
-Their software — Gotham for government, Foundry for commercial — processes vast datasets to support military decision-making, intelligence analysis, and battlefield operations.
+Their software — Gotham for government, Foundry for commercial — processes massive datasets for military decision-making, intelligence analysis, and battlefield operations.
 Revenue hit $2.8 billion in 2025 with 30%+ growth.
-The stock has been one of the best performers in tech.
+The stock crushed it.

 Anduril ($2.8B Raised, $28B Valuation)

-Founded by Palmer Luckey (Oculus VR creator), Anduril builds AI-powered defense hardware: autonomous drones, surveillance towers, underwater vehicles.
-Their Lattice AI platform ties everything together into an integrated command system.
-Revenue is reportedly $1B+ annually from US and allied government contracts.
+Palmer Luckey (the guy who created Oculus VR) started Anduril to build AI-powered defense hardware: autonomous drones, surveillance towers, underwater vehicles.
+Their Lattice AI platform ties it all into an integrated command system.
+Revenue is reportedly $1B+ per year from US and allied government contracts.

 Shield AI ($5.3B Valuation)

-Builds AI pilots for military aircraft.
-Their Hivemind AI system can fly drones and aircraft autonomously in GPS-denied, communication-denied environments.
-This solves a critical military problem: operating in contested airspace where humans cannot safely fly.
+They build AI pilots for military aircraft.
+Their Hivemind system can fly drones and aircraft on its own in GPS-denied, comms-denied environments.
+That solves a real military problem: operating in contested airspace where you can't safely put a human.

 Scale AI ($14B Valuation)

-While known for data labeling, Scale AI's government division provides AI data infrastructure to the Pentagon, intelligence agencies, and allied militaries.
-Their government contracts are worth billions.
+Best known for data labeling, but Scale AI's government division provides AI data infrastructure to the Pentagon, intelligence agencies, and allied militaries.
+Their government contracts run into the billions.

 The Money